elastic/ecs/rfcs/text/0010-email.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->
-Current concerns or topics still being discussed from stage 1:

-- Whether we want to add specific fields for email protocols, either as a root field or nested under email.* (SMTP, IMAP, POP etc).
+* Whether we want to add specific fields for email protocols, either as a root field or nested under email.* (SMTP, IMAP, POP etc).
-- Need to make sure that the ECS fieldset for email catches all common usecases, for example spam, metrics and deliverables and logging.
+* Need to make sure that the ECS fieldset for email catches all common use cases, for example spam, metrics and deliverables and logging.
-- Whether we want to create a new event.category field (email) and which event.type it should be combined with.
+* Whether we want to create a new event.category field (email) and which event.type it should be combined with.
-- The email RFC will be the first ECS fieldset that uses the flattened datatype (for attachments), need to ensure that there will be major issues related to this.
+* The email RFC will be the first ECS fieldset that uses the flattened datatype (for attachments), need to ensure that there will be major issues related to this.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.